Your emissions test letter now says final notice, it changed colors and it appears that it is going to expire in a few days, time to get it done.

 Are you having a catalytic converter problem?
 If you think that removing your catalytic converter will help you pass an emissions test, your vehicle will put out far more emissions gases than it does already and you will fail.
 If your catalytic converter(s) is leaking or faulty it will also cause you to fail, so there is no point of even wasting your time getting an emissions test.
 Save money on gas and head to a repair or exhaust shop like local auto repair / exhaust expert Last Chance Auto Repair and get it diagnosed and fixed ASAP.

 Your vehicle’s catalytic converter sits between the engine and the muffler in your exhaust system.
 Most vehicles are equipped with 1-4 catalytic converters.
+Are your converters causing you to fail your emissions test?

 The main function of this exhaust system component is to reduce emissions gases produced by your car’s engine which in return will help protect our environment.
 This metal canister is filled with a chemical catalyst which includes several different types of precious metals and other elements which will convert harmful gas emissions created by your vehicle’s engine into something more environmentally friendly hence green.
+Our team is all about the environment and helping keep the Earth green.

 Driving with a bad catalytic converter isn’t always as obvious as one may think or hope.
 Check engine light might come on and then go off soon after or it may just stay on with either situation including no driveability symptoms.
 That isn’t always the case though, check engine light could be flashing, which means in most cases that the repair can turn costly if not resolved immediately along with a vibration shaking going on created by a misfiring engine.
 Time to make an appointment for service?